 To Members of the Dystonia Community,

 These are uncertain and challenging times.
 The health and safety of dystonia patients is of the utmost importance to us.
-To this end, DMRF Canada is closely monitoring the coronavirus (COVID-19) situation and its effects.
 The unprecedented nature of the coronavirus pandemic, in Canada and around the globe, is changing how we live and conduct business.
 To assist efforts to flatten the curve and reduce the spread and rate of coronavirus (COVID-19), we are following local, provincial and national recommendations.

 These are the precautionary measures in place at DMRF Canada that prioritizes the well-being of the dystonia community:

 Virtual Meetings: Where possible, chapters of DMRF Canada will conduct meetings online.
 Virtual meetings will allow dystonia patients to make connections and maintain friendships without endangering their health and safety.

 Social Distancing at Head Office: Our office team will be working remotely from home.
 If you require assistance or are in need of services, please contact our team through telephone -- (call - (416) 488-6974 / toll Free: (800) 361-8061) -- or email (firstname.lastname@example.org).

 Although DMRF Canada’s head office will be working remotely during the pandemic,

 providing patient support is still our utmost priority.